01 Oct 42%

 We were speeding towards the artifact in her bike, disregarding most traffic regulations along the way.

-“Now that we’re done with your questions, here is a list of mine,” her voice announced sharply through the helmet’s intercom, “please don’t disappoint me:
+“Now that we’re done with your questions, here is a list of mine,” her voice announced sharply through the helmet’s intercom.“ Her questions were precise and followed in rapid succession, like a burst of automatic fire from her Tavor.

 Then I asked her, with hope in my voice, “Tia, do you have an emergency contact of some sort?
 Snail mail is so slow, there should be something else you can use to communicate.
 Can you call in a special forces unit to stop these ships?
 It should not be that difficult.”